Distinction of the Steinberg representation and the dual group of a symmetric space

 \end{proof}

-In the previous proposition we related the question about the distinction of $St_{\chi_0}$ to a question about the existence of non zero harmonic functions.
-Next we want to relate the question about the distinction of $St_\chi$ for a general unramified character $\chi:G\rightarrow\mathbb{C}^\times$ to a question about the existence of non zero harmonic functions.
+In Proposition \ref{steinberg harmonic zero} we related the question about the distinction of $St_{\chi_0}$ to a question about the existence of non-zero harmonic functions.
+Next, we want to relate the question about the distinction of $St_\chi$ for a general unramified character $\chi:G\rightarrow\mathbb{C}^\times$ to a question about the existence of non-zero harmonic functions.

 The vertices of $\Gamma_{aff,F}(X)$ can be identified with the set of $H$ orbits on $\Omega$ colored chambers in the extended Bruhat Tits building of $G$, which we denote by $\B$ (see Section 3 of \cite{my}).
-The vertices of $\Gamma^{0}_{aff,F}(X)$ can be identified with the set of $H$ orbits on the chambers in $\B$ as we divide by the action of $\Omega$.
+The vertices of $\Gamma^{0}_{aff,F}(X)$ can be identified with the set of $H$ orbits on the chambers in $\B$.